 After all the hard work hiking and horse riding, it might be time to take in the stunning Utah landscape from the comfy seat of your air-conditioned car.
 Scenic Highway 12 is the place for you to go.

-At some stage throughout the drive, you may think that you have been abducted by aliens and transported to another planet, so surreal is the landscape in its unearthly lunar appearance.
+At some point throughout the drive, you may think that you have been abducted by aliens and transported to another planet, as the landscape's unearthly lunar appearance is surreal.

-The colors of the boulders and bizarre sculptured rock turns from red to orange, to gray, to white, to black, and then a whole rainbow mixture of everything.
+The colors of the boulders and bizarre sculptured rock change from red to orange, gray to white, black, and then a rainbow mixture of everything.

 This is where the Creator did most of his experimentation with color as he splashed it from one end of the studio to the other.

-I sometimes had to close my eyes as the visual onslaught was a little too much, and I needed my brain to take a break from all that absorption.
+I sometimes had to close my eyes as the visual onslaught was too much, and I needed my brain to take a break from all that absorption.